Betty Ryan

-Education
+Early life and education

-Ryan received a Bachelor of Arts in Engineering and Applied Sciences from Harvard University and she was a member of the Class of 1980.
+Ryan received a Bachelor of Arts in Engineering and Applied Sciences from Harvard University.
+She had four children.

 Career

-Ryan programmed the Atari arcade video game Quantum, which was developed by the General Computer Corporation (GCC) for Atari, Inc. She was the 9th employee and first woman game developer at the company.
+Ryan joined General Computer Corporation in 1982, as its the ninth employee and first female employee.
+She programmed the arcade video game Quantum in her basement.
+Ryan worked on the Atari 5200 and Atari 7800 ports of Pole Position and Dig Dug.
+She also worked on the AtariLab educational software.
 Her sister, Carol Ryan Thomas, was hired later as a game tester and debugger.

-After Quantum, Ryan worked on games for the Atari 2600, Atari 5200, and Atari 7800, including Pole Position, Dig Dug,GCC's unreleased version of Millipede for the Atari 7800.
-She also worked on the AtariLab educational software.

 Ryan has spoken about her work in game development for the American Classic Arcade Museum.
 Since 2003, she has been working in web development with her son, John Tylko.